 There is, of course, limits to what players get to do in the beta.
 Here’s a list of everything you can expect when you hit up the beta this weekend:

 - Both Single Player and Multi-player are available.
-However, you will not be able to join mission in progress using S.O.S flare.
+However, you will not be able to join a mission in progress using S.O.S flare.
 That will only be available in the full game.
-So, to play with others, party up in the menu screen before heading in.
-You can either search for existing room or make your own room.
+So, to play with others, party up on the menu screen before heading in.
+You can either search for an existing room or make your own room.

 - All 14 weapon types will be available.
 From the main menu screen, you can access the Training Room to try out the weapons.
-You can pick which weapon you want to bring on quests from the menu but it is also possible to change later on in game via visiting base camp.
+You can pick which weapon you want to bring on quests from the menu but it is also possible to change later on in-game via visiting the base camp.

-- 3 playable quest.
+- Three playable quests.
 This includes the beginner-friendly Great Jagras in the Ancient Forest, the intermediate level Barroth in Wildspire Waste and the expert level Anjanath back in Ancient Forest.

-- Clearing any of the 3 quest will net you a beta-exclusive face decal and some consumable items for the full version of the game.
+- Clearing any of the three quests will net you a beta-exclusive face decal and some consumable items for the full version of the game.

 - In the beta, character creation is limited to 6 presets only.
 You will get the complete character creation only in the full game.